robertjhull/robertjhull/README.md

 Self-taught software engineer from Stockton, CA, hoping to break into the tech industry.
 Formerly a musician and music director for 5+ years.
-Proficient with JavaScript, Python, and C#.
+Proficient with JavaScript/TypeScript, Python, and C#.
 Currently looking for work as a junior developer anywhere in the Bay Area or Central Valley.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/robert-hull-0466b288/)